MithamoMorgan/Diabetes_Prediction/README.md

 ## Conclusion

 The Decision Tree is the best choice for predicting diabetes since recall is the priority, as it achieves the highest recall score.
 However, if a balance of performance metrics is needed, the XGBoost Classifier remains a strong contender.

+## Future Work

+potential improvements or extensions of the project:

+More Data: Collecting additional data to improve model generalization.

+Model Improvements: Trying advanced techniques like Neural Networks or AutoML for further improvement

 ## App
 This app can assist medical professionals in making a diagnosis but should not be used as a substitute for a professional diagnosis.</br>